dzhambov/new-portfolio/README.md

 ## Known Bugs

-*There are no known bugs thus far.*
+*There are no known bugs thus far.
+But some pages are not quite finished yet.*

 ## Support and Contact Details